 SETP is the "Simple Event Transfer Protocol".
 SETP allows reliable delivery of events between SETP supporting systems.
-WinSyslog and MonitorWare Agent support SETP WinSyslog works as SETP client, only.
+EventReporter, WinSyslog and MonitorWare Agent support SETP.
+EventReporter works as SETP Client Only.
 As such, it can forward events generated and gathered by them to central or intermediary SETP servers.
+WinSyslog EnterPrise Edition works as SETP client and server, only.
 The MonitorWare Agent can operate both as a SETP server and client and as such also as a relay.
 It plays a vital role in a complex, distributed environment.